matinbayaat/telegram-video-downloader/README.md

 python telegram-video-downloader.py
 ```
 ## 📝 To Do
 - [ ] Add user download history
 - [ ] Add daily download limit
 - [ ] Support playlists

 # ⚠️ Disclaimer
+- This bot is for educational purposes.
+Please respect copyright laws and terms of service of the platforms.